Learn the Science Behind the Art of Winemaking

 Lectures are provided by faculty in the UC Davis Department of Viticulture and Enology.

 This course can be taken as a stand-alone course or as the first course in the Winemaking Certificate Program.
-Learn more about the certificate program or complete an application.
+Enroll in the course.

-This is the second course in the Winemaking Certificate Program.
-It can be taken as an individual course or as part of the certificate program; however, enrollment priority is given to certificate program students.
-Please note: Due to high demand for the Winemaking Certificate Program, there is a waiting list of 3-4 months for this course.
+Please note: Due to high demand for the Winemaking Certificate Program, there is a waiting list of 3-6 months for this course.
 In order to be added to the waiting list for Wine Production you must first complete and submit an application.
 If you are accepted, you will be placed on the waiting list and you will be notified via email when there is space available in this course.

 Gain an overview of all technical aspects of wine production with an emphasis on fermentation management and pre-fermentation processes, options and strategies.
 Explore how the many winemaking decisions affect the resulting wine’s style.
 Focusing primarily on pre-fermentation decisions and the management of alcoholic and malolactic fermentations, the course also addresses post-fermentation wine processing, which is covered in much greater detail in Wine Stability and Sensory Analysis.
 Topics addressed include: